FAQ: What Is a Travel Nurse Housing Stipend? (With Salaries)

-A travel nurse career path can be rewarding and may offer professionals a high salary and several compensation benefits.
-One benefit that travel nurses often receive as part of their compensation packages is a housing stipend, which they can use to pay for lodging while on assignment at a location away from their place of residence.
-Understanding the components of travel nurse housing stipends can help you decide whether this is a career you might want to pursue.
+A career as a travel nurse can be rewarding and may offer professionals a high salary and several compensation benefits.
+One benefit travel nurses often receive as part of their compensation package is a housing stipend, which they can use to pay for lodging while on assignment at a location away from their place of residence.
+Understanding the components of travel nurse housing stipends can help you decide whether this is a career you want to pursue.

 What is a travel nurse housing stipend?

 Stipends may also include funding for a nurse's travel to the assignment area and the food they require while living there.
-Nurses who want upgrades, such as additional rooms or appliances, from the services that their housing stipend covers may have the ability to pay for them individually.
+Nurses who want upgrades, such as additional rooms or appliances, from the services their housing stipend covers may be able to pay for them individually.

-The General Service Administration (GSA), which aims to ensure the basic functioning of government agencies, determines the maximum amount for travel nurse housing stipends that agencies use as a comparison when establishing their own stipends.
-The GSA bases these maximum amounts on location and short-term stays, which are usually more expensive than the actual assignments of travel nurses.
+The General Service Administration (GSA), which aims to ensure the basic functioning of government agencies, determines the maximum amount for travel nurse housing stipends, which agencies use as a comparison when establishing their stipends.
+The GSA bases these maximum amounts on location and short-term stays, which usually are more expensive than assignments of travel nurses.

 What are some benefits of a travel nurse housing stipend?

 For instance, some agencies may pay a lower stipend but higher taxable wages to nurses.
 The amount also varies based on the location of your assignment.
 Typically, the GSA determines maximum stipends based on the average cost of living in a particular area.

 Another factor that may impact your stipend amount is the season in which you move to a location.
-For instance, many people travel to Phoenix in the winter due to its pleasant temperatures during that time of year, which increases the average rent during this time.
+For instance, many people may travel to the South in the winter because of its pleasant temperatures during that time of the year, which increases the average rent during this time.

 What are the requirements to earn a travel nurse housing stipend?

-To earn a travel nurse housing stipend, the Internal Revenue Service (IRS) often requires individuals to maintain the status of a temporary worker, meaning they work on an assignment for a limited period of time.
-It's also important to possess a tax home from which you file your taxes to prove that you're traveling for your job.
+To earn a travel nurse housing stipend, the Internal Revenue Service (IRS) often requires you to maintain the status of a temporary employee, meaning they work on an assignment for a limited period.
+It's also important to have a tax home from which you file your taxes to prove you're traveling for your job.

-Is accepting a housing stipend more cost effective than finding your own place?
+Is accepting a housing stipend more cost-effective than finding your own place?

-Travel nurses often have the option to choose between accepting agency-based housing or finding their own housing, which can help them earn extra money in certain instances.
+Travel nurses often can choose between accepting agency-based housing or finding housing, which can help them earn extra money in certain instances.
 For example, if your stipend is $2,000 and you find an apartment that costs $1,500 a month, you can save $500 by choosing the cheaper option.
 If you opt to receive a housing stipend, you're responsible for finding and paying for your housing needs.
 Another consideration is the potential for your assignment to get canceled.

 What are the highest-paying cities for travel nurses?